 There are several things you’ll need to do to track what you’re taking.
 Start by making a list of all the medications you’re taking.
 You can use a simple worksheet to ensure you’ve got the correct name of the medicine along with all of the pertinent information about it, such as pill size/shape/color, the dosage, and how often you’re supposed to take it.

 When it comes to keeping up with the daily regimen, using a simple pill dispenser could be all you need.
 Using the dispenser will take out that moment of doubt when you ask yourself, “wait, did I take that pill today?”
-It’s also a good way for loved ones or caretakers to help you stick to your regimen.
+It’s also a good way for a family member or caretaker to help you stick to your medication regimen.
 You can even get automated dispensers, too.

 There’s also the option of pill packs.
 This service will allow you to receive all your medications in a special packet, all separated by the time of day you’re supposed to take them.
-This would be the most convenient way to do things.
-It’s also a great option if you’re worried about filling up a pill dispenser incorrectly on your own.
+This would be the most convenient way to do things, and it’s a great option if you’re worried about filling up a pill dispenser incorrectly on your own.

 Using your medication worksheet in conjunction with a pill dispenser or pill packets will have you on autopilot when it comes to medicine tracking.